powercodeacademy/phrg-rails-using-erb/README.md

 What do you think will be displayed?
 If you guessed `2`, you're right!
 In general, we use the substitution tags when we want to display some evaluation on the page.

 We can wrap the substitution tags in any other HTML tags that we like.
-The code below will output
+The code below will output:

 ```erb
 <h1><%= "I love " + "Ruby!!" %></h1>